noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - resources get automatically get built, unit tests are run, and deployed to the environment on each code commit
   - resources are always in a working state
+- key areas
+  - version control
+  - CI system
+  - build
+  - test
+  - artifact repository
+  - deployment

+#### testing

+- nothing matters without tests & good code hygine: all of the best practices relative to particular environment and test type

+- unit tests: the most specific type of test, relative to each line of code
+- integration testing: holistic tests across service & resource boundaries
+- core test methdologies
+  - tdd: test driven development; not a fan, fk your opinion
+  - bdd: behavior driven development: base tests on natural language descriptions that model business functionality
+  - ATDD: acceptance test driven development: define scenarios from end users perspective where use cases are the basis of automated testing
+- infrastructure testing: starting up a new env specifically to test configuration management, system design, and system efficacy
+- performance testing: load, stress, soak and spike tests
+- security testing

 #### continuous integration